Pir Mangho

-Balochis often call this place as 'Mangi' or Garm-aap / Sard-aap (due to the presence of the hot & cold springs).
+Among Hindus, Mangho Pir is referred to as "Lala Jasraj", while the Baloch community often calls the area Mangi or Garm-aap / Sard-aap, referring to its hot and cold springs.

 Background

-Originally, he was an Arab and a descendant of Ali ibn Abi Talib.
-He is a Hassani (descendants of Hasan ibn Ali) from the mother's side and Husaini (descendant of Hussain ibn Ali from father's side.
-He came to India from Hijaz in the 13th century AD.
-That was the time of the Tartar's invasion of Muslim lands which created great havoc.
-He participated in the jihad against them.
-Then he performed the Hajj, and while he was in Medina, he had a vision of Muhammad who directed him to go to Ajudhan (present day Pak Patan) and meet the Sufi saint Fariduddin Ganjshakar.
+Pir Mangho meet the Sufi saint Fariduddin Ganjshakar.
 He then went, to Ajudhan and presented himself to Sheikh Ganj Shakhar.
 In 662 AH (1263 or 1264 AD), he was admitted as a disciple in the Chistiah order, and he became the 40th Khalifah/Caliph of Baba Farid Ganjshakar.
 Based on the advice of Baba Farid, he went to Multan in 659 AH (1260 or 1261 AD).
 From there, he travelled to various places in the pursuit of spiritual attainment and then settled down in Manghopir where he carried out his missionary work.

 Manghopir was a desolate place then; there he spent his days in prayer and seeking spiritual attainments.
-In ancient times this place is reported to have been the sacred place of the Hindus.
+In ancient times this place is reported to have been a sacred place.
 With the presence of this saint at Manghopir, it became an attraction for the seekers of Oneness and Truth.
 Great luminaries of the spiritual world, such as Bahauddin Zakariya, Lal Shahbaz Qalander, Jalaluddin Bokhari often visited Manghopir.

 The ancient texts from the area mention this shrine and it is also mentioned in the writings of 19th century British colonialists.
 Some historians say that the crocodiles at the shrine's pond have been here for centuries.